 Along that journey, there is a Snappers Fish & Chicken (1795 NW 79th Street) with lemon pepper wings on its menu.
 The best part is, no need to get out of your vehicle.
 Instead, after a short unintelligible conversation at the drive-thru, you pull around, pay at the window, and then park in the front for what is a regular thing, the waiting game.

 Everything is fried to order, and when the wings finally arrive, they are super hot.
 After lifting the container’s lid, my eyes take in the beauties.
 These are whole wings, so you must do a little work.

 Here’s a tip: wait until they cool down enough to separate the flats from the drums or vice versa.
 I burned my fingers trying to separate them, but it was worth it.

 They come with a side of hot sauce and french fries, which is pretty much the standard in the 305.

 Crispy AND Dusted

 The wings come super crispy and dusted with lemon pepper seasoning.
-The salty tart flavor wasn’t overpowering, and with each successive bite, you want more.
+The salty tart flavor wasn’t overpowering, and with each successive bite, you wanted more.
 The other nuances in the taste include onion, garlic, and a light touch of salt.
 This combination would work nicely on some freshly popped popcorn too.

 3 More Lemon Pepper Stops